 - The conduit requirements are for a typical slide gate operator installation (the secondary operator is shown for those applications where a secondary operator may be used).
 The conduit requirements for your application may vary from this depending on your specific needs. - Use only sweeps for conduit bends.
-Do not use 90° elbows as this will make wire pulls very difficult and can cause damage to wire insulation. - DoorKing recommends using 3/4-inch conduit. - Be sure that all conduits are installed in accordance with local codes. - Never run low voltage rated wire insulation in the same conduit as high voltage rated wire insulation.
+Do not use 90° elbows as this will make wire pulls very difficult and can cause damage to wire insulation.
+DoorKing recommends using 3/4-inch conduit. - Installation of External Entrapment Protection Devices is REQUIRED (photo sensor and/or reversing edge). - Be sure that all conduits are installed in accordance with local codes. - Never run low voltage rated wire insulation in the same conduit as high voltage rated wire insulation.